paolorechia/steeldb/README.md

 # SteelDB

 This is a study repository.
 This is mostly for personal use.
+Building a Database from scratch in Rust.
+Why not? :)

 ## Useful Links:
 1. https://cstack.github.io/db_tutorial/parts/part1.html